Gabis-Feature-images.png

 Similarly, a formal letter sent to Foodstuffs months ago by the organisation Palestine Solidarity Network Aotearoa (PSNA), has gone unanswered, says John Minto, national chair of PSNA.
 Ben, a PSNA member says, “the supermarkets have stonewalled us”.

 And so, things have escalated.
 For the past four Saturdays, the weekly rally in Christchurch has marched its way to supermarkets.
 On August 31, it was Pak’nSave Moorhouse, and it was “mayhem”, says Ben.
-Inside the store, protestors wheeled around trolleys full of Obela hummus, people filled out complaint forms on the walls, a man with a megaphone screamed “Boycott Israel”.
-Outside, “a hundred protestors… pawing at the windows like zombies”.
+Inside the store, protesters wheeled around trolleys full of Obela hummus, people filled out complaint forms on the walls, a man with a megaphone screamed “Boycott Israel”.
+Outside, “a hundred protesters… pawing at the windows like zombies”.

 The next two weeks, New World Durham Street was the target.
 The first time they arrived, on the 7th, the manager peeked out from behind a wall of security guards, says Ben, and timidly explained that they didn’t sell Obela at his store.
 “Of course, this was a lie.”
 Speeches were made through a PA system in carparks.
 The next week, police and security guards blocked three separate entrances, and then the carparks, says Ben.
 Requests to speak to managers were declined.
 Another protester, Will, says the group found their way in, with a supersized Obela hummus bucket, about two metres wide.
 Inside the container were figures wrapped in white shrouds, reminiscent of some of the 34,344 Palestinians killed by Israeli attacks.
-The protestors, many wearing keffiyeh, chanted, “Obela hummus tastes like mud, don’t dip your food in Gaza’s blood!”
+The protesters, many wearing keffiyeh, chanted, “Obela hummus tastes like mud, don’t dip your food in Gaza’s blood!”

 Falastin tea collective outside New World Chaffers, Wellington on 14 September 2024.